trying to Live a

 act locally ~~ aim globally

-I love furniture vintage in particular and hopefully sustainable material, so i cannot begin to tell people how compelled I feel sometimes, to take home- reclaim pieces sitting on the curbside that have absolutely nothing wrong or have a slight flaw that might need a little work though i must say my kids have been beyond embarrassed at times and thankful as well after getting a great reclaimed repurposed item.
+I cannot begin to tell people how compelled I am to take home- reclaim pieces sitting on the curbside that have absolutely nothing wrong or have a slight flaw that might need a little work though i must say my kids have been beyond embarrassed at times and thankful as well after getting a great reclaimed repurposed item.
+I love furniture, vintage in particular and hopefully made out of sustainable material.
 Yes, we are at a time when going back to the basics makes sense, yet this is not the only reasons I recycle, reclaim, or push reuse to be sure and I do not take every piece for obvious reasons.
 It is important to say that living a more sustainable lifestyle is just more cost effective, it was the way my family lived.
 My dad was a steel worker but fishing and hunting were his life’s blood and he was the definition of doing it the right way.
 My mom, who along with some friends were advocates for those in need, anyway, my mom recycled everything that can be and anything biodegradable was usually used in her garden -she lived a green life, was a teacher while in Florida, moved from FL to Washington alone, to find a better place to bring up my sibs while my dad worked, they both worked hard over the years to maintain a household of 10 while staying active in the community, registered voters, and attended marches for worker, women and human rights with a focus on VETS.

 Yes, we all had chores but her garden of greens, herbs, etc. worked only by her and often accompanied by food from the fishing/hunting trips from family and friends; she was my DIY Mentor and I think about her every day like most children.
 I definitely was a hand-full as a kid and though none of us could fill her shoes, we definitely reflect upon her as our mentor and power source.
 After years of watching others be subjected to and having experienced discrimination myself in school and in the workforce I felt a need to stand up against, help mobilize and find solutions for issues like discrimination, child care, landlord tenant/union and worker rights.
 My grams, pictured below had her own business which is amazing and definitely makes you wonder … she was born in 1893, a woman of colour, here she is with her pearls, handmade dress and matching hat!